csswizardry/csswizardry.github.com/_posts/2017-01-25-moving-css-wizardry-onto-https-and-http-2.md

 I imagine that although most users won’t have much of an understanding as to the technical implications behind a secure or a not-secure site (I’m hesitant to use the word _insecure_), they are becoming aware that there is such thing as security.
-With Google’s intent to [mark certain websites as insecure](https://security.googleblog.com/2016/09/moving-towards-more-secure-web.html), and the general increase in awareness, users _do_ know that secure websites are a thing.
+With Google’s intent to [mark certain webpages as insecure](https://security.googleblog.com/2016/09/moving-towards-more-secure-web.html), and the general increase in awareness, users _do_ know that secure websites are a thing.
 The implication, therefore, is that any site that isn’t explicitly